Asadullah-Dal17/FirstOrderMotion/README.md

 pip install ffmpeg

+# input image must have size of 256x256
+in case you want increase the size than crop video(Driving Video) must have same size as input image(Source Image)

 ## command for croping the video

 python crop-video.py --inp some_youtube_video.mp4

 when croping will be completed, it generate a command in the terminal in oder to crop the video copy and paste that command and crop.mp4 will save into First order motion directory

+by defualt it crops video in 256x256 size

 ## already crop video and picture are available on this google drive link:
 https://drive.google.com/drive/folders/1kZ1gCnpfU0BnpdU47pLM_TQ6RypDDqgw?usp=sharing